wallytutor/WallyToolbox.jl/docs/src/Teaching/Elmer/MATC.md

 ## Usage

 One thing that in my opinion lacks in the documentation are examples of use in conjunction with SIF.
 For instance, for setting the thermal conductivity of a material as temperature-dependent one could use the following snippet and modify the string to match the desired expression.
+An example of its usage is provided in [this case](https://github.com/wallytutor/WallyToolbox.jl/blob/main/apps/Elmer/conduction_refractory/transient_parallel/case.sif).

 ```C
   Heat Conductivity = Variable Temperature